suzannejmatthews/PDC-Unplugged/content/activities/sweetenJuice.md

 The paper uses dramatizations to help students understand algorithmic execution.
 The paper only describes one such lesson, which is used to introduce the concept of mutual exclusion.
-The following is a rough summar of the exercise in (Ben-Ari1999):
+The following is a rough summary of the exercise in (Ben-Ari1999):

 Two students volunteer to be robots.
 A drinking glass is placed at a visible